November 3, 2025

-Successful virtual collaboration grows out of effective habits.
+Successful virtual collaboration stems from effective habits.
 Team members demand guidance and structure, so having a clear onboarding plan, a regular cadence of meeting times, and the right tools in place can make all the difference in the outcomes associated with your digital collaboration efforts.

 Weekly one-on-ones are essential to keeping your workforce happy and productive.
 For direct reports, consider one-on-one time “their time” to talk about whatever they want.
 If they want to dive into the nitty-gritty details of a project or vent about a client’s unrealistic expectations, it’s best to sit back and lend an empathetic ear.